nighca/movue/README.md

 Vue.use(Movue, mobx)
 ```

-You can pass the min parts of Mobx to reduce bundle size:
+You can pass the min parts of MobX to reduce bundle size:

 ```javascript
 import { reaction } from 'mobx'